 Debt investments in SME’s, although less risky than equity investments, still bear risks.
 The company can have business set-backs hampering its ability to reimburse the loan (temporarily or definitely).
 The debt investment proposed on Spreds will not all be secured by underlying guarantees (pledges, mortgage, …).
 Spreds does not guarantee the reimbursement or payment of the interests.
 Spreds will however do its utmost best to ensure that the company pays its dues and will pay any sums received from the company to the investors.

 The investor must hold his investment for 48 months.
 If the investor sells his or her investment earlier or if the company is voluntarily liquidated, the tax reduction is taken back for the months remaining.

 In case of a liquidation due to bankruptcy, however, the investor does not lose his tax reduction.

 Also, in case of death of the shareholder, the heirs are not bound by the retention obligation.

 Any equity investment made on Spreds may be subject to dilution in the future.
 This means that if the company raises additional capital at a later date, it will issue new shares to the new investors, and the percentage of the company that you own will decrease.
 This does not mean your investment is making a loss, as the value of the company will likely increase as well.

-Dilution affects every existing shareholder (or Noteholder) who does not buy any of the new shares being issued.
-Spreds will inform all Noteholders if their investments are subject to dilution and let them invest to avoid dilution (except if a decision is made by the investors to forfeit their right to participate, upon request of the company, in order to let an important new investor participate).
+Dilution affects every existing shareholder (or Noteholder) who does not subscribe to any of the new shares being issued.
+Spreds will inform all Noteholders if their investments are subject to dilution and propose them to invest to avoid dilution (except if a decision is made by the investors to forfeit their right to participate, upon request of the company, in order to let an important new investor participate).

 Dividends are payments made by a company to its shareholders from the company’s profits.